mikepk/pybald/_sources/using.txt

 A Quick Note on Naming Conventions
 ----------------------------------

-Pybald tries to bridge the convention over configuration approach and the explicit approach to creating a web application.
+Pybald tries to bridge the convention over configuration (CoC) approach and the explicit approach to creating a web application.
 For the basics of the web framework, it tends to favor the CoC approach.
 Pybald has a few naming conventions that are expected and may cause confusion if not understood.

 Naming Controllers
 ~~~~~~~~~~~~~~~~~~